-As of May 2015, the FDA Adverse Event Reporting System (FAERS) database identified 20 cases of acidosis reported as diabetic ketoacidosis (DKA), ketoacidosis, or ketosis in patients treated with SGLT2 inhibitors from March 2013 to June 6, 2014.
-All patients required emergency room visits or hospitalization for treatment.
+As of May 2015, the FDA Adverse Event Reporting System (FAERS) database identified 20 cases of diabetic ketoacidosis (DKA) and ketosis in patients treated with this antidiabetes agent from March 2013 to June 6, 2014.
+All patients required emergency room visits or hospitalization for urgent treatment.

 Since June 2014, the FDA has continued to receive additional reports for DKA in patients treated with SGLT2 inhibitors.

-In May 2016, the FDA issued a drug safety communication reporting that “interim safety results from an ongoing clinical trial that found an increase in leg and foot amputations, mostly affecting the toes, in patients treated with the diabetes medicine canagliflozin (Invokana, Invokamet).”
+In May 2016, the regulatory agency issued a drug safety communication reporting that “interim safety results from an ongoing clinical trial that found an increase in leg and foot amputations, mostly affecting the toes, in patients treated with the diabetes medicine canagliflozin (Invokana, Invokamet).”

-In June 2016, the FDA issued a safety communication strengthening an existing warning regarding the risks of acute kidney injury related to the use of certain type 2 diabetes medications, including Invokana.
-According to the report, the FDA received reports of 101 confirmable cases of acute kidney injury, as reported to FAERS from March 2013 to October 2015.
-Some cases reported incidences of hospitalization.
+In June 2016, the FDA issued a safety communication strengthening an existing warning regarding the risks of acute kidney injury (a life-threatening condition) related to the use of certain type 2 diabetes medications, including Invokana.
+According to the report, the regulator received reports of 101 confirmable cases of acute renal damage, as reported to FAERS from March 2013 to October 2015.

 Patients who have suffered severe side effects from the drug may be eligible to file an Invokana lawsuit and seek compensation for their injuries.

 Invokana, like many drugs, can come with a number of side effects, ranging from common to rare.
-More common Invokana side effects, according to WebMD, can include:
+The most common of them include: